Fiona Murray-Palmer

 Biography

+Some of Fiona’s key strengths are her forensic investigatory and analytical skills and project management.
 She advises financiers, creditors, directors, and insolvency practitioners and has acted in numerous complex litigious matters as well as many informal restructures.
 She has also acted for major banks in relation to negligence claims, fraud and other non-lending losses.

 Fiona has extensive insolvency and restructuring experience across a range of industries including construction, franchising, property development and managed investments schemes (registered and non-registered).
-Fiona has also acted in numerous complex commercial litigation matters in state and Federal Courts, including the High Court of Australia.
+Fiona has also acted in numerous complex commercial litigation matters in state and federal courts, including the High Court of Australia.

 Professional experience